The Dark Lord had fallen once more.

 But, in the end, his resolve fell short.

-Severus blamed his inability to pick up on the signs that the Dark Lord had possession of the insufferable Quirrell on the fact that every moment of every day at Hogwarts that year, all Severus could think or care about was just getting the day's lessons over with as quickly as possible so he could get back home in time to eat dinner with his family and tuck his little girl into bed at night.
+Severus blamed his inability to pick up on the signs that the Dark Lord had possession of the insufferable Quirrell on the fact that every moment of every day at Hogwarts that year, all Severus could think or care about was just getting the day's lessons over with as quickly as possible so he could get back home in time to tuck his little girl into bed at night.

 Some nights he didn't make it; Harry Potter saw to that.